 - In the search box at the top of the page, search webgl.disabled.

-- Regard Firefox for the changes to take effect.
+- Restart Firefox for the changes to take effect.

 Disable Hardware Acceleration in Opera

 Opera is also a popular browser which is especially useful when laptop battery is draining out.
 Opera has a feature to save battery while using the browser on battery for better laptop performance.
 You can also disable hardware acceleration in Opera if videos are distorting or not running fine.
 Just follow the steps below to disable hardware acceleration in Opera: